Making, Design, and Expression for Humans and Other Materials

 “From earthbound performance to space-age photography, Nitsche enlivens the interlocking worlds of material and digital encounters—not by falling back on their divisions, but by weaving new multivalent connections within and across their mediated lives.”

-Associate Professor, University of Washington and author of Critical Fabulations: Reworking the Methods and Margins of Design
+Daniela K. Rosner, Associate Professor, University of Washington; author of Critical Fabulations: Reworking the Methods and Margins of Design

 “Nitsche draws together perspectives on contemporary hybrid media ranging from more-than-human agency to performance, craft, and community.
 As an interaction designer, I find the book highly inspirational and rich in potentially generative concepts.”

-Linköping University, author of Thoughtful Interaction Design and Collaborative Media
+Professor Jonas Löwgren, Linköping University; author of Thoughtful Interaction Design and Collaborative Media